qu-bit1/devlog-grimoire/digital_garden_notes_v2/Automation_Script.md

 # Automation Script (update_garden.sh)

-This script automates the two-step process required to update the [[Concepts/Quartz|Quartz]] digital garden when using [[Concepts/Git Submodules|Git Submodules]] for content.
+This script automates the two-step process required to update the [[Quartz]] digital garden when using [[Git Submodules]] for content.

 ## Purpose